-In just seven NASCAR Nationwide Series races with Team Penske in 2012, Blaney recorded five top-10 finishes among those seven starts and posted a then series career best runner up finish at Texas Motor Speedway.
-He also competed in six NASCAR Nationwide Series races for Tommy Baldwin Racing adding two more top-10 finishes to his resume.
+In just three Xfinity Series races with Team Penske in 2013, Blaney scored his first career victory at Kentucky Speedway after leading 96 of 200 laps.
+Blaney also scored three top-10 finishes and one top-five result in just three starts.
+In 2012, Blaney made seven Xfinity Series starts with Team Penske, recording five top-10 finishes and posted a runner-up finish at Texas Motor Speedway.
+He also competed in six Xfinity Series races for Tommy Baldwin Racing, adding another two top-10 finishes to his resume.

-As a junior developmental racer, Blaney won more than 25 races in Legend Series Cars and was also the 2007 Young Lions Winter Heat Point Champion and Lowe’s Motor Speedway Summer Shootout Winner in Young Lions.
+As a junior developmental racer, Blaney won more than 25 races in Legend Series Cars, was the 2007 Young Lions Winter Heat Point Champion and Lowe’s Motor Speedway Summer Shootout Winner in Young Lions.

-At age 15, Blaney was voted the 2009 PASS South Rookie of the Year and was again series runner up with 12 top-10 finishes in 14 starts while he finishing third in the overall 2009 PASS National standings.
-In his debut late model season in 2008, Blaney produced four top-10 results in six starts.
+In his debut Late Model season in 2008, Blaney produced four top-10 results in six starts.
+At age 15, Blaney was voted the 2009 PASS South Rookie of the Year and was again series runner-up with 12 top-10 finishes in 14 starts, while he finished third in the overall 2009 PASS National standings.

-In 2011, Blaney made a memorable debut in heavier race cars after a stellar developmental career as he won the NASCAR K&N Pro Series West race in November at Phoenix International Raceway in dominating fashion in only his third career K&N Series start.
-Blaney finished eighth in his K&N Series debut in April 2011 at Richmond International Raceway after qualifying 10th.
-He finished 17th at Iowa Speedway prior to that as he started third and ran in the top-five for much of the event.
+In 2011, Blaney made a memorable debut in heavier race cars after a stellar developmental career, as he won the NASCAR K&N Pro Series West race in November at Phoenix International Raceway in dominating fashion in only his third K&N Series start.
+Blaney finished eighth in his K&N debut in April 2011 at Richmond (Va.)
+International Raceway after qualifying 10th.
+He finished 17th at Iowa Speedway prior to that, as he started third and ran in the top-five for much of the event.